jb102002/TryHackMe-Write-Ups/Operation Coldstart/README.md

-# Operation Coldstart Write Up
+# Operation Coldstart — Write-Up

-### To begin we are prompted with the following scenario:
+### Scenario

-Volt Labs, a small SaaS shop, suspects an old staging server has rotted into an exposed liability.
-Mara has assigned you the engagement.
-Find your way in and demonstrate full compromise.
+Volt Labs, a small SaaS company, suspects an old staging server has become an exposed liability.
+The objective is to find a way in and demonstrate full compromise.

+---

+### Reconnaissance

-**To begin, lets start with a simple nmap scan to detect what services are running on the target server and spot any vulnerable versions of these services**
+To begin, a basic nmap scan was run against the target to identify open ports and detect any vulnerable service versions.

 <img width="1916" height="917" alt="image" src="https://github.com/user-attachments/assets/048239c2-3364-4d99-b37f-5f94c0b97ffa" />

-As we can see from the following scan, Volt Labs has the following open ports:
+The scan revealed three open ports:

-- Port 21: FTP Control Port running vsftpd 3.0.5
+- **Port 21** — FTP running vsftpd 3.0.5
-- Port 22: SSH port running OpenSSH 9.6p1 Ubuntu 3ubuntu13.16 (Ubuntu Linux; protocol 2.0)
+- **Port 22** — SSH running OpenSSH 9.6p1 on Ubuntu
-- Port 80: HTTP port running gunicorn
+- **Port 80** — HTTP running Gunicorn

+---

+### Web Enumeration

-**Now that we know the server is running HTTP we can run a directory brute force scan using gobuster to gain some more information**
+With HTTP confirmed, a directory brute force scan was run using Gobuster to enumerate available endpoints.

 <img width="1216" height="684" alt="image" src="https://github.com/user-attachments/assets/62781580-c290-4176-b46b-337c9d978d81" />

-We have enumerated an /admin and /preview endpoint

-I also tested for common file extensions e.g. .env, .txt, .py but it did not yield any results.
+Two endpoints were discovered: **/admin** and **/preview**.
+File extension fuzzing for common types such as .env, .txt, and .py did not yield any additional results.

-**Lets take a look at the website**
+---

+### Inspecting the Web Application

 <img width="1916" height="964" alt="image" src="https://github.com/user-attachments/assets/971c217e-0778-419f-8712-b6453501efca" />

-Interesting...
-The website acts as a URL Previews service that fetches external URLs and displays previews of the contents in your browser.
-The "© Volt Labs · do not expose externally" footer in the page confirms that this page should not be public.
-It is anyways.
+The application appears to be a URL preview service that fetches external URLs and renders their contents in the browser.
+The footer reads "© Volt Labs · do not expose externally", confirming this page was never intended to be public facing.

-This functionality is a classic Server Side Request Forgery (SSRF) target.
-If so, we can possibly borrow the server's network position to reach internal services.
+This functionality is a textbook Server-Side Request Forgery (SSRF) target.
+If exploitable, it could allow us to borrow the server's internal network position to reach services that would otherwise be inaccessible.

-**Lets check our endpoints**
+---

+### Endpoint Analysis

 **/admin**

 <img width="1276" height="620" alt="image" src="https://github.com/user-attachments/assets/ecac16b5-313d-401f-9f40-83d71772cd07" />

-This endpoint redirects us to the /admin/ directory with a HTTP 403 Forbidden Status Code.
+Navigating to /admin redirects to /admin/ and returns an HTTP 403 Forbidden response.

 **/preview**